Below you'll find answers to the most frequent questions asked by students.

 Bathrooms are cleaned and restocked with toilet paper and hand soap daily by our housekeeping staff.

 You may cancel your reservation without penalty up to 48 hours before arrival.
-Guests who cancel within 48 hours of arrival or don't arrive on their check-in day will be charged for one night stay and the remainder of their reservation will be cancelled.
+Short-term guests who cancel within 48 hours of arrival will be charged for one night stay and the remainder of their reservation will be cancelled.
+Guests who don’t arrive on their check-in day and don’t formally cancel their reservation will be charged for the entire stay of their original booking and the remaining days of their booking will be cancelled.

+Only students are allowed to apply for accommodations during the academic year (September to April).
 Rooms are assigned on a first-come, first-serve basis.
-A $300 deposit is required to confirm your reservation if you're booking a room for 31 days or more.
+If you are booking a room for 31 days or more, your booking will be considered leased accommodations and a $300 security deposit is required to confirm your reservation at the time of booking.
 If you book a room, you must provide payment or proof of payment of the deposit (such as copy of a bank transfer confirmation) within 48 hours.
-If you don't, your room will be released and another student may book the same room.
+If you don't, your room will be released and another applicant may book the same room.

 The confirmation deposit is non-refundable if you cancel your reservation before arrival.
-If you fail to show up on your check-in day without prior notice or without rescheduling your arrival with Granville Hall, you will be considered a no-show/cancellation and your room may be offered to another student from the waiting list.
-When you arrive, the deposit becomes your damage deposit for the room and will be refunded to you at the end of your stay following a satisfactory room inspection.
+If you are a student arriving for the Fall or Winter semesters and you fail to show up on your check-in day without prior notice or without rescheduling your arrival with Granville Hall, you will be considered a no-show/cancellation and your room will be offered to another student from the waiting list.
+Your security deposit for the room will be refunded to you at the end of your stay following a satisfactory room inspection.

 What happens to the confirmation deposit I paid at registration?